rust-lang/reference/src/expressions/block-expr.md

 # #![ feature(never_type) ]
 # fn make<T>() -> T { loop {} }
 fn no_control_flow() -> ! {
-    // There are no conditional statements, so this entire block is diverging. loop {}
+    // There are no conditional statements, so this entire function body is diverging. loop {}
 }

 fn control_flow_diverging() -> ! {
-    // All paths are diverging, so this entire block is diverging. if true {
+    // All paths are diverging, so this entire function body is diverging. if true {
         loop {}
     } else {